 Every decade rediscovers the timelessness of turquoise.
 “It’s an iconic style that went back to the ’40s, and it’s still important and relevant today,” says American West Jewelry Designer Carolyn Pollack.

 Our brand is built on the bold styles that define New Mexico.
 At American West we put our own spin on classic Navajo, Pueblo, Hopi and Spanish designs, just as Rodgers did when she began designing her own jewelry on the pages of yellow legal pads, some of which you can still see in her Taos museum.

 The message that Rodgers invented, that Lauder is reminding the world, and that we are taking up the banner for, is that turquoise and sterling jewelry is incredibly versatile.
 In the original photo by Louise Dahl-Wolfe, Rodgers is pairing chunky Navajo cuffs with a Charles James blouse and a diamond brooch.
 Lauder reimagines the same look, pairing large turquoise cuffs with a Khaite shirt, diamond brooch and Yurman rings.

-In our twist, we layered our biggest, boldest, turquoise and sterling cuffs to make a statement in two colors of turquoise, sky blue and green.
+In our twist on this iconic style reimagined; we layered our biggest, boldest, turquoise and sterling cuffs to make a statement in two colors of turquoise, sky blue and green.
 Rather than diamonds and silk, we grounded our look in every day wearability with our quail pendant and layered Native pearls.

 Feeling inspired to mix, match, and become your own mistress of reinvention?
 SHOP THE LOOK HERE.